MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-central/includes/9-how-set-virtual-thermostat-iot-device-twins.md

 ### Dispatching

-When a Device Twin message is received, the deviceTwinBindingSet is checked for a matching **twinProperty** name.
-When a match is found, the corresponding handler function is called.
+When a Device Twin message is received, the deviceTwinBindingSet is checked for a matching **twinProperty** name and when a match is found, the corresponding handler function is called.

 ### Closing